-Perhaps equally important, frequent interactions emphasizing the importance of adequate communication and free of adequate communication and tree exchange of documentation with all the members of the child's healthcare team provide many opportunities to coordinate the necessary sequence of care.
+Perhaps equally important, frequent interactions emphasizing the importance of adequate communication and free exchange of documentation with all the members of the child's healthcare team provide many opportunities to coordinate the necessary sequence of care.
 It is critical that the primary care physician realize the importance of timely assessment and the earliest possible care plan.
 The AAP has been a leader in providing "just in time" information for those physicians who find themselves caring for an infant who is D/HH.